-Eastern Red Cedar is similar in appearance to Rocky Mountain Juniper but has a reddish winter color.
+Eastern red cedar is similar in appearance to Rocky Mountain juniper, but has a reddish winter color.
 It is a very hardy tree considered by many resource professionals to be the most important conifer in wildlife plantings in the Northern Plains.
-This species should be selected over Rocky Mountain Juniper for plantings in Eastern North Dakota and South Dakota and Minnesota because of it faster growth rate.
-This year's crop was grown from seed collected in North Central North Dakota.
+This speães should be selected over Rocky Mountain juniper for plantings in eastern North Dakota, South Dakota and Minnesota because of its faster growth rate.
+This year's crop was grown from seed collected in north central North Dakota.
 Mature height will be about 25 feet.

+/ B are-root Trees Container Trees

-Bare Root Trees Contain er Trees Top Height Price per tree Top Height Price per tree 8-15" \$.55 8-16" \$1.00 Top Height Top Height Price per tree Top Height Price per tree Top Height
+Top Height ght Price per tree Height Price per tree

+8-15" \$.55 8-16" - U \$1.00